I Tried Learning to Draw Using a 200-Year-Old Book

 - We have hundreds of ebooks to help you learn to draw.
 Not sure where to start?
 Try Drawing School: Fundamentals for the Beginner by Jim Dowdalls (also available in print).

-- Lynda.com is a popular elearning platform with instructional videos.
+- LinkedIn Learning for Library (formerly Lynda.com) is a popular elearning platform with instructional videos.
 It's particularly strong in providing lessons in digital art, but there are also courses for more traditional methods, such as Drawing Foundations: Fundamentals with Will Kemp.

 - Kanopy is another video streaming services available from the library.
 It includes How to Draw from the Great Courses series offering 36 half hour episodes covering all the topics you'd find in a typical art school drawing class.